syncfusion-content/blazor-docs/blazor/scheduler/data-binding.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/blazor-scheduler-load-appointments-on-demand)

 ## SQL Server data binding(SQL Client)

 The following examples demonstrate how to consume data from SQL Server using Microsoft SqlClient and bound it to Blazor Scheduler.
 You can achieve this requirement by using [Custom Adaptor](./custom-binding/#custom-adaptor-as-component).